MagiclabRobotics/magicbot-gen1_sdk/README.md

 #### System Configuration

-The following configurations need to be added to the `/etc/security/limits.conf` file for regular users:
+The following configurations need to be added to the `/etc/security/limits.conf` file for non-root users:

 ```
 *    -   rtprio   98